AsterAether/CharacterCustomizer/config_values.md

 * **FireboltAttackSpeedStockScaling:** If the charge count of the FireBolt Skill should scale with AttackSpeed.
 Needs to have FireboltAttackSpeedStockScalingCoefficent set to work.
 * **FireboltAttackSpeedStockScalingCoefficient:** Coefficient for charge AttackSpeed scaling, in percent.
 Formula: Stock + Stock * (ATKSP - 1) * Coeff.
 * **FireFireboltBaseMaxStock:** FireFirebolt: Maximum number of charges this skill can carry.
+* **FireFireboltBaseMaxStock:** FireFirebolt: Maximum number of charges this skill can carry.
+* **FireFireboltBaseMaxStock:** FireFirebolt: Maximum number of charges this skill can carry.
+* **FireFireboltBaseMaxStock:** FireFirebolt: Maximum number of charges this skill can carry.
 * **FireFireboltBaseRechargeInterval:** FireFirebolt: How long it takes for this skill to recharge after being used.
+* **FireFireboltBaseRechargeInterval:** FireFirebolt: How long it takes for this skill to recharge after being used.
+* **FireFireboltBaseRechargeInterval:** FireFirebolt: How long it takes for this skill to recharge after being used.
+* **FireFireboltBaseRechargeInterval:** FireFirebolt: How long it takes for this skill to recharge after being used.
 * **FireFireboltBeginSkillCooldownOnSkillEnd:** FireFirebolt: Whether or not the cooldown waits until it leaves the set state
+* **FireFireboltBeginSkillCooldownOnSkillEnd:** FireFirebolt: Whether or not the cooldown waits until it leaves the set state
+* **FireFireboltBeginSkillCooldownOnSkillEnd:** FireFirebolt: Whether or not the cooldown waits until it leaves the set state
+* **FireFireboltBeginSkillCooldownOnSkillEnd:** FireFirebolt: Whether or not the cooldown waits until it leaves the set state
 * **FireFireboltCanceledFromSprinting:** FireFirebolt: Sprinting will actively cancel this ability.
+* **FireFireboltCanceledFromSprinting:** FireFirebolt: Sprinting will actively cancel this ability.
+* **FireFireboltCanceledFromSprinting:** FireFirebolt: Sprinting will actively cancel this ability.
+* **FireFireboltCanceledFromSprinting:** FireFirebolt: Sprinting will actively cancel this ability.
 * **FireFireboltIsBullets:** FireFirebolt: Whether or not it has bullet reload behavior
+* **FireFireboltIsBullets:** FireFirebolt: Whether or not it has bullet reload behavior
+* **FireFireboltIsBullets:** FireFirebolt: Whether or not it has bullet reload behavior
+* **FireFireboltIsBullets:** FireFirebolt: Whether or not it has bullet reload behavior
 * **FireFireboltIsCombatSkill:** FireFirebolt: Whether or not this is considered a combat skill.
+* **FireFireboltIsCombatSkill:** FireFirebolt: Whether or not this is considered a combat skill.
+* **FireFireboltIsCombatSkill:** FireFirebolt: Whether or not this is considered a combat skill.
+* **FireFireboltIsCombatSkill:** FireFirebolt: Whether or not this is considered a combat skill.
 * **FireFireboltMustKeyPress:** FireFirebolt: The skill can't be activated if the key is held.
+* **FireFireboltMustKeyPress:** FireFirebolt: The skill can't be activated if the key is held.
+* **FireFireboltMustKeyPress:** FireFirebolt: The skill can't be activated if the key is held.
+* **FireFireboltMustKeyPress:** FireFirebolt: The skill can't be activated if the key is held.
 * **FireFireboltNoSprint:** FireFirebolt: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireFireboltNoSprint:** FireFirebolt: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireFireboltNoSprint:** FireFirebolt: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireFireboltNoSprint:** FireFirebolt: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireFireboltRechargeStock:** FireFirebolt: How much stock to restore on a recharge.
+* **FireFireboltRechargeStock:** FireFirebolt: How much stock to restore on a recharge.
+* **FireFireboltRechargeStock:** FireFirebolt: How much stock to restore on a recharge.
+* **FireFireboltRechargeStock:** FireFirebolt: How much stock to restore on a recharge.
 * **FireFireboltRequiredStock:** FireFirebolt: How much stock is required to activate this skill.
+* **FireFireboltRequiredStock:** FireFirebolt: How much stock is required to activate this skill.
+* **FireFireboltRequiredStock:** FireFirebolt: How much stock is required to activate this skill.
+* **FireFireboltRequiredStock:** FireFirebolt: How much stock is required to activate this skill.
 * **FireFireboltShootDelay:** FireFirebolt: Time between bullets for bullet-style weapons
+* **FireFireboltShootDelay:** FireFirebolt: Time between bullets for bullet-style weapons
+* **FireFireboltShootDelay:** FireFirebolt: Time between bullets for bullet-style weapons
+* **FireFireboltShootDelay:** FireFirebolt: Time between bullets for bullet-style weapons
 * **FireFireboltStockToConsume:** FireFirebolt: How much stock to deduct when the skill is activated.
-* **FlamethrowerBaseMaxStock:** Flamethrower: Maximum number of charges this skill can carry.
-* **FlamethrowerBaseRechargeInterval:** Flamethrower: How long it takes for this skill to recharge after being used.
-* **FlamethrowerBeginSkillCooldownOnSkillEnd:** Flamethrower: Whether or not the cooldown waits until it leaves the set state
-* **FlamethrowerCanceledFromSprinting:** Flamethrower: Sprinting will actively cancel this ability.
+* **FireFireboltStockToConsume:** FireFirebolt: How much stock to deduct when the skill is activated.
+* **FireFireboltStockToConsume:** FireFirebolt: How much stock to deduct when the skill is activated.
+* **FireFireboltStockToConsume:** FireFirebolt: How much stock to deduct when the skill is activated.
 * **FlamethrowerDuration:** The duration of the flamethrower
 * **FlamethrowerDurationScaleCoefficient:** The coefficient for flame thrower scaling.
 Formula: Duration - Coeff * (ATKSP - 1) * Duration.
 Minimum of FlamethrowerMinimalDuration seconds.
 * **FlamethrowerDurationScaleDownWithAttackSpeed:** If the flame thrower duration should get shorter with more attack speed.
 Needs FlamethrowerDurationScaleCoefficient to be set.
 * **FlamethrowerIgnitePercentChance:** The change to ignite per proc in percent.
-* **FlamethrowerIsBullets:** Flamethrower: Whether or not it has bullet reload behavior
-* **FlamethrowerIsCombatSkill:** Flamethrower: Whether or not this is considered a combat skill.
 * **FlamethrowerMinimalDuration:** The minimal duration of the flamethrower
-* **FlamethrowerMustKeyPress:** Flamethrower: The skill can't be activated if the key is held.
-* **FlamethrowerNoSprint:** Flamethrower: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FlamethrowerProcCoefficientPerTick:** The coefficient for items per proc of the flamethrower.
 * **FlamethrowerRadius:** The radius of the Flamethrower
-* **FlamethrowerRechargeStock:** Flamethrower: How much stock to restore on a recharge.
-* **FlamethrowerRequiredStock:** Flamethrower: How much stock is required to activate this skill.
-* **FlamethrowerShootDelay:** Flamethrower: Time between bullets for bullet-style weapons
-* **FlamethrowerStockToConsume:** Flamethrower: How much stock to deduct when the skill is activated.
 * **FlamethrowerTickFrequency:** The tick frequency of the flamethrower
 * **FlamethrowerTickFrequencyScaleCoefficient:** The coefficient for the AttackSpeed scaling of the Flamethrower.
 Formula: TickFreq + Coeff * (ATKSP - 1) * TickFreq
 * **FlamethrowerTickFrequencyScaleWithAttackSpeed:** If the tick frequency should scale with AttackSpeed.
 Needs FlamethrowerTickFrequencyScaleCoefficient to be set to work.
 * **FlamethrowerTotalDamageCoefficient:** The total damage coefficient for the flamethrower
 * **NovaBombBaseChargeDuration:** Base max charging duration of the NovaBomb
-* **NovaBombBaseMaxStock:** NovaBomb: Maximum number of charges this skill can carry.
-* **NovaBombBaseRechargeInterval:** NovaBomb: How long it takes for this skill to recharge after being used.
-* **NovaBombBeginSkillCooldownOnSkillEnd:** NovaBomb: Whether or not the cooldown waits until it leaves the set state
-* **NovaBombCanceledFromSprinting:** NovaBomb: Sprinting will actively cancel this ability.
-* **NovaBombIsBullets:** NovaBomb: Whether or not it has bullet reload behavior
-* **NovaBombIsCombatSkill:** NovaBomb: Whether or not this is considered a combat skill.
 * **NovaBombMaxDamageCoefficient:** Max damage coefficient of the NovaBomb
-* **NovaBombMustKeyPress:** NovaBomb: The skill can't be activated if the key is held.
-* **NovaBombNoSprint:** NovaBomb: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **NovaBombRechargeStock:** NovaBomb: How much stock to restore on a recharge.
-* **NovaBombRequiredStock:** NovaBomb: How much stock is required to activate this skill.
-* **NovaBombShootDelay:** NovaBomb: Time between bullets for bullet-style weapons
-* **NovaBombStockToConsume:** NovaBomb: How much stock to deduct when the skill is activated.
-* **WallBaseMaxStock:** Wall: Maximum number of charges this skill can carry.
-* **WallBaseRechargeInterval:** Wall: How long it takes for this skill to recharge after being used.
-* **WallBeginSkillCooldownOnSkillEnd:** Wall: Whether or not the cooldown waits until it leaves the set state
-* **WallCanceledFromSprinting:** Wall: Sprinting will actively cancel this ability.
-* **WallIsBullets:** Wall: Whether or not it has bullet reload behavior
-* **WallIsCombatSkill:** Wall: Whether or not this is considered a combat skill.
-* **WallMustKeyPress:** Wall: The skill can't be activated if the key is held.
-* **WallNoSprint:** Wall: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **WallRechargeStock:** Wall: How much stock to restore on a recharge.
-* **WallRequiredStock:** Wall: How much stock is required to activate this skill.
-* **WallShootDelay:** Wall: Time between bullets for bullet-style weapons
-* **WallStockToConsume:** Wall: How much stock to deduct when the skill is activated.
 # MultT
+* **BaseMaxStock:** : Maximum number of charges this skill can carry.
+* **BaseRechargeInterval:** : How long it takes for this skill to recharge after being used.
+* **BeginSkillCooldownOnSkillEnd:** : Whether or not the cooldown waits until it leaves the set state
+* **CanceledFromSprinting:** : Sprinting will actively cancel this ability.
 * **FireNailgunBaseMaxStock:** FireNailgun: Maximum number of charges this skill can carry.
+* **FireNailgunBaseMaxStock:** FireNailgun: Maximum number of charges this skill can carry.
+* **FireNailgunBaseMaxStock:** FireNailgun: Maximum number of charges this skill can carry.
+* **FireNailgunBaseMaxStock:** FireNailgun: Maximum number of charges this skill can carry.
 * **FireNailgunBaseRechargeInterval:** FireNailgun: How long it takes for this skill to recharge after being used.
+* **FireNailgunBaseRechargeInterval:** FireNailgun: How long it takes for this skill to recharge after being used.
+* **FireNailgunBaseRechargeInterval:** FireNailgun: How long it takes for this skill to recharge after being used.
+* **FireNailgunBaseRechargeInterval:** FireNailgun: How long it takes for this skill to recharge after being used.
 * **FireNailgunBeginSkillCooldownOnSkillEnd:** FireNailgun: Whether or not the cooldown waits until it leaves the set state
+* **FireNailgunBeginSkillCooldownOnSkillEnd:** FireNailgun: Whether or not the cooldown waits until it leaves the set state
+* **FireNailgunBeginSkillCooldownOnSkillEnd:** FireNailgun: Whether or not the cooldown waits until it leaves the set state
+* **FireNailgunBeginSkillCooldownOnSkillEnd:** FireNailgun: Whether or not the cooldown waits until it leaves the set state
 * **FireNailgunCanceledFromSprinting:** FireNailgun: Sprinting will actively cancel this ability.
+* **FireNailgunCanceledFromSprinting:** FireNailgun: Sprinting will actively cancel this ability.
+* **FireNailgunCanceledFromSprinting:** FireNailgun: Sprinting will actively cancel this ability.
+* **FireNailgunCanceledFromSprinting:** FireNailgun: Sprinting will actively cancel this ability.
 * **FireNailgunIsBullets:** FireNailgun: Whether or not it has bullet reload behavior
+* **FireNailgunIsBullets:** FireNailgun: Whether or not it has bullet reload behavior
+* **FireNailgunIsBullets:** FireNailgun: Whether or not it has bullet reload behavior
+* **FireNailgunIsBullets:** FireNailgun: Whether or not it has bullet reload behavior
 * **FireNailgunIsCombatSkill:** FireNailgun: Whether or not this is considered a combat skill.
+* **FireNailgunIsCombatSkill:** FireNailgun: Whether or not this is considered a combat skill.
+* **FireNailgunIsCombatSkill:** FireNailgun: Whether or not this is considered a combat skill.
+* **FireNailgunIsCombatSkill:** FireNailgun: Whether or not this is considered a combat skill.
 * **FireNailgunMustKeyPress:** FireNailgun: The skill can't be activated if the key is held.
+* **FireNailgunMustKeyPress:** FireNailgun: The skill can't be activated if the key is held.
+* **FireNailgunMustKeyPress:** FireNailgun: The skill can't be activated if the key is held.
+* **FireNailgunMustKeyPress:** FireNailgun: The skill can't be activated if the key is held.
 * **FireNailgunNoSprint:** FireNailgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireNailgunNoSprint:** FireNailgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireNailgunNoSprint:** FireNailgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireNailgunNoSprint:** FireNailgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireNailgunRechargeStock:** FireNailgun: How much stock to restore on a recharge.
+* **FireNailgunRechargeStock:** FireNailgun: How much stock to restore on a recharge.
+* **FireNailgunRechargeStock:** FireNailgun: How much stock to restore on a recharge.
+* **FireNailgunRechargeStock:** FireNailgun: How much stock to restore on a recharge.
 * **FireNailgunRequiredStock:** FireNailgun: How much stock is required to activate this skill.
+* **FireNailgunRequiredStock:** FireNailgun: How much stock is required to activate this skill.
+* **FireNailgunRequiredStock:** FireNailgun: How much stock is required to activate this skill.
+* **FireNailgunRequiredStock:** FireNailgun: How much stock is required to activate this skill.
 * **FireNailgunShootDelay:** FireNailgun: Time between bullets for bullet-style weapons
+* **FireNailgunShootDelay:** FireNailgun: Time between bullets for bullet-style weapons
+* **FireNailgunShootDelay:** FireNailgun: Time between bullets for bullet-style weapons
+* **FireNailgunShootDelay:** FireNailgun: Time between bullets for bullet-style weapons
 * **FireNailgunStockToConsume:** FireNailgun: How much stock to deduct when the skill is activated.
-* **FireSpearBaseMaxStock:** FireSpear: Maximum number of charges this skill can carry.
-* **FireSpearBaseRechargeInterval:** FireSpear: How long it takes for this skill to recharge after being used.
-* **FireSpearBeginSkillCooldownOnSkillEnd:** FireSpear: Whether or not the cooldown waits until it leaves the set state
-* **FireSpearCanceledFromSprinting:** FireSpear: Sprinting will actively cancel this ability.
-* **FireSpearIsBullets:** FireSpear: Whether or not it has bullet reload behavior
-* **FireSpearIsCombatSkill:** FireSpear: Whether or not this is considered a combat skill.
-* **FireSpearMustKeyPress:** FireSpear: The skill can't be activated if the key is held.
-* **FireSpearNoSprint:** FireSpear: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **FireSpearRechargeStock:** FireSpear: How much stock to restore on a recharge.
+* **FireNailgunStockToConsume:** FireNailgun: How much stock to deduct when the skill is activated.
-* **FireSpearRequiredStock:** FireSpear: How much stock is required to activate this skill.
+* **FireNailgunStockToConsume:** FireNailgun: How much stock to deduct when the skill is activated.
-* **FireSpearShootDelay:** FireSpear: Time between bullets for bullet-style weapons
-* **FireSpearStockToConsume:** FireSpear: How much stock to deduct when the skill is activated.
+* **FireNailgunStockToConsume:** FireNailgun: How much stock to deduct when the skill is activated.
+* **IsBullets:** : Whether or not it has bullet reload behavior
+* **IsCombatSkill:** : Whether or not this is considered a combat skill.
 * **MultTBaseAcceleration:** MultT: The base acceleration of your survivor
 * **MultTBaseArmor:** MultT: The base armor of your survivor
 * **MultTBaseAttackSpeed:** MultT: The base attack speed of your survivor